nazmul19/evaluate/README.md

 evaluate
 ========

-Demo application for Marks Evaluation.
+POC for pluggable approach using spring framework, i have taken Marks Evaluation example for POC.

 This is basic demonstration of plugin extension using spring framework.